-June is National Cancer Survivor Month, a time to celebrate childhood cancer survivors – and to keep the focus on progress.
-Because surviving is just the first step in a lifelong journey.
+June is National Cancer Survivor Month, a time to celebrate childhood cancer survivors and recognize that when a child is declared cancer-free, their cancer story isn’t over.
+Surviving childhood cancer is just the first step in a lifelong journey.

 Whether they were diagnosed as infants, children or teens, every childhood cancer survivor’s health needs to be monitored carefully for the rest of their lives.